 Research in the O'Toole Lab

 How do other microbes regulate biofilm formation?
 Like P. aeruginosa, cyclic-di-GMP regulates biofilm formation by the soil organism Pseudomonas fluorescens, but using a very different mechanism.
 This soil microbe uses cyclic-di-GMP to regulate the localization of a large surface adhesion critical for biofilm formation.
 Our work has uncovered a novel "inside-out" signal transduction pathway that allows the cell to control localization of this adhesin in response to changing pools of cyclic-di-GMP inside the cell.
 We recently reported biochemical and structural studies that shows a new mechanism of periplasmic proteolysis controlling biofilm formation by this organism.
+We have also employed atomic force microscopy to understand how the large adhesin LapA allows this microbe to initiate biofilm formation.

 Host-pathogen interactions.
 As part of an ongoing collaborative study with the Stanton and Madden groups at Dartmouth, we have been studying the Cif toxin of P. aeruginosa.
 This toxin alters the membrane expression of CFTR, thereby altering function of the host cell.
 Interestingly, Cif is delivered directly to the host cell via outer membrane-derived vesicle structures.
 The toxin is an epoxide hydrolase enzyme and we have solved its 3D structure.
 We are currently trying to understand the mechanism by which Cif alters trafficking of CFTR.